PHorg Logo

 The Palace Hotel, San Francisco (c.
 1895).

-A Detailed Architectural Description of the Palace Hotel from
+A Detailed Architectural Description of The Palace Hotel from

 "Historical Souvenir of San Francisco, Cal."